Azure/batch-shipyard/docs/97-faq.md

 perform actions such as terminating tasks where tasks are still running or deleting jobs with running tasks in cases where normal Batch task termination fails to properly end the Docker container processes.
+* Direct execution of container tasks by the Batch node agent itself which lends to cleaner container execution lifecycle management.
 * Multi-instance task execution (e.g., MPI job) is cleaner.
 You can execute multiple multi-instance tasks per job.
-If your workload is predominantly multi-instance, then it is recommended to use `native` mode.
+If your workload is predominantly multi-instance, then it is strongly recommended to use `native` mode.

 Disadvantages of `native` mode are: